efthantoniou/task/README.md

 # Instructions

 # Requirements
-  Docker intalled in you environment
+  Docker installed in your environment

 # SetUp
   1. In the root directory run 'docker compose build'.
 If its needed run 'docker compose build --no-cache'